d3b4g/leonids/_posts/enum.md

 Active Directory Red Team Domain Enumeration

-You just cant throw exploit here and there and expect to work.
+In a penetration testing engagement you don't want throw random exploits and make a lot of noice, you need to be stealthy.
 Enumeration is the key for any successful engagement, in this module i will cover how you can enumerate microsoft Active Directory with Powerview and native windows functionalities.
 Powerview includes many commands to enumerate and manage the active directory.
 I will demostrate the commands i mostly use in Active Directory assessments.
 > If you have not read my previous post about RedTeam Lab setup, please read

 In this module im going to cover the following.